Election in the Church

 Deans and Chief Elders heading the Presbyteries

-According to the Church Law in force, the congregations elect the presidium of the Presbytery, composed of the dean and the chief elder, means the ordained and lay leaders of the 27 presbyteries.
-There has been a change in the rules and procedure compared to the previous election that took place in 2014, consequently deputies of the dean and the chief elder (also called ministerial and lay clerks) are not elected directly by the congregations anymore, but chosen by the Assembly of the Presbytery (called also Assembly of the Diocese), based on the proposal of the Presidium.
+According to the Church Law in force, the congregations elect the presidium of the Presbytery, composed of the dean and the chief elder, which means the ordained and lay leaders of the 27 presbyteries.
+There has been a change in the rules and procedure compared to the previous election that in 2014.
+Consequently, deputies of the dean and the chief elder (also called ministerial and lay clerks) are not elected directly by the congregations anymore but are chosen by the Assembly of the Presbytery (also called Assembly of the Diocese), based on the proposal of the Presidium.

-Other duties of the Dean include arranging the election of pastors, taking care of their substitution if necessary, overseeing the administration of congregations, reporting to the assembly of the Presbytery, and providing pastoral care for pastors’ families.
+Other duties of the Dean include arranging the election of pastors, ensuring their substitution if necessary, overseeing the administration of congregations, reporting to the assembly of the Presbytery, and providing pastoral care for pastors’ families.

-Bishops and the Lay Presidents of the Church Districts
+Bishops and Lay Presidents of the Church Districts

 egyhazkeruletek.width-1280.jpg